How easy would it be for hackers to take control of your online accounts?

 The chances are, you’re following a similar pattern that many people use without even knowing it.
 Hackers are good at spotting patterns that people usually resort to such as just putting two or four numbers before or after letters or just sticking a keyboard symbol at the end of the password.

-A lot of sites require you to include a symbol in your password and the most common thing people do is stick a ‘!’ at the end.
+A lot of sites require you to include a symbol in your password and the first thing people do is stick a ‘!’ at the end.
 Your best bet is to use these special characters throughout your password and use more than one.

 So create a logical code that you understand using letters, numbers and various symbols.
 But remember that swapping letters for numbers isn’t enough – the software will crack that quickly.